jacquescrocker/aarrr/README.md

 ### Tracking vs Completion events

-For each category of events, you can track multiple events leading up to the actual "completion" step for the step.
+For each category of events, you can track multiple events leading up to the actual "completion" step for a category, use the option `:in_progress => true`

 ### Acquisition